-Start by mapping existing population health indicators aligned to each success measure Where system level metrics do not currently exist, we may require a number of proxy measures which enable the system level outcomes Work with transformation leads to identify overarching transformation metrics which can provide system level outcomes Work with analytics team to assess whether data to support the measures current exists or new data sources need to be explored Test outcomes framework with senior leaders - does it meet their needs?
+Start by mapping existing population health indicators aligned to each success measure Where system level metrics do not currently exist, we may require a number of proxy measures which enable the system to accurately review delivery against the success measures.
+Work with transformation leads to identify overarching transformation metrics which can provide system level outcomes Work with analytics team to assess whether data to support the measures current exists or new data sources need to be explored Test outcomes framework with senior leaders - does it meet their needs?